pengqun/awesome-documentation/README.md

 - Converters
   - [Pandoc](https://pandoc.org/) - A universal document converter, which can convert files from one markup format into another.
   - [gd2md-html](https://github.com/evbacher/gd2md-html) - Convert a Google Doc to Markdown or HTML.
-- Markdown - A lightweight markup language for producing HTML.
+- [Markdown](https://www.wikiwand.com/en/Markdown) - A lightweight markup language for creating formatted text using a plain-text editor.
+  - [MarkText](https://github.com/marktext/marktext) - A simple and elegant markdown editor, available for Linux, macOS and Windows.
 - [AsciiDoc](https://asciidoc.org) - A plain text markup language for writing technical content.
   - [Asciidoctor](https://github.com/asciidoctor/asciidoctor) - A fast, open source, Ruby-based text processor for parsing AsciiDoc® into a document model and converting it to output formats such as HTML 5, DocBook 5, manual pages, PDF, EPUB 3, and other formats.
 - [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) - The default plaintext markup language used by Sphinx.
-- DocBook - an XML schema for writing books and manuals about technical subjects.
+- [DocBook](https://docbook.org/) - An XML schema for writing books and manuals about technical subjects.
 - [LaTeX](https://www.latex-project.org/) - A document preparation system.

 ### DocOps